 You probably pay more attention to the fangs of your dog companion.
 But did you know that canines play a critical role in some basic functions we humans have?
-Just like the other teeth, they are crucial to our existence and we should go to great lengths to keep them strong and healthy.
+Just like the other permanent teeth, they are crucial to our existence and we should go to great lengths to keep them strong and healthy.

 Types of Human Teeth: Incisors, Canines, Molars, Premolars, Third Molars